lstodd/disaster-response-pipeline/README.md

 more than one category.

 ### Model
-We create a multi class multi label model using XGBoost and natural language processing (NLP) features.
+We create a multi class multi label model using RandomForestClassifier and natural language processing (NLP) features.

 ### Instructions: